Pastor of Pastoral Care / email@example.com

 One of the things I enjoy most about ministry is the variety!
 I love to study for sermons and walk with people in their faith journeys.
 Ministry creates a space for me to be present with people in times of deep joy and also in times of great loss.
 I like to say that ministry gives me a front row seat to witness what God is doing in the lives of individuals and in the life of a community of faith.
 I previously served as Associate Pastor at Central Mennonite Church in Archbold (my home congregation) and more recently as Regional Pastor in Ohio Conference of MC USA.

-My husband, Bret, and I have three adult children, one son-in-law, one daughter-in-law, and one grandson.
+My husband, Bret, and I have three adult children, one son-in-law, one daughter-in-law, and two grandsons.
 I love to spend time with family, garden, walk and read.

 Director of Music

 I have served in the role of music director at First Mennonite Church since 2006.
 When our family moved to Bluffton in 2000, we knew that we would want to worship at this church with its excellent pastoral team, warm congregation and wonderful music.
 It is a real gift to follow in the strong foundation laid by those who have led music and worship at First Mennonite Church before me.
-Outside this quarter-time position, I am professor of music and director of choral activities at Bluffton University and conduct the Lima Symphony Chorus.
+Outside this quarter-time position, I work at the Lima chapter of Habitat For Humanity as the Volunteer Coordinator, as well as conduct the Lima Symphony Chorus.

-I greatly enjoy my life in the Bluffton community with my wife, Elaine, who is also employed at Bluffton University.
-We have two grown sons, Matthew and Ryan, and daughter-in-law, Erin, and a lovely grandson, Luke.
+I greatly enjoy my life in the Bluffton community with my wife, Elaine, who is employed at Bluffton University.
+We have two grown sons, Matthew and Ryan, and daughter-in-law, Erin, and two wonderful grandchildren, Luke and Mara.

 Mary Pannabecker Steiner